CenterForOpenScience/osf-sync/deploy/DeploymentGuide.md

 ### Create an installer
 #### Windows
-Open InnoSetup, and select the `osfoffline-setup.iss` script.
+Open InnoSetup, and select the `osfsync-setup.iss` script.
 In the editor, change all lines referencing `IEUser` to point to your project directory.

 Save the file.
 From the *Build* menu, select *Compile*.
 An installer will be deposited in the specified output folder.